 You err on the side of caution when sowing seeds to ensure you have enough that germinate and often end up with too many seedlings.

-You could create an honesty box in your front garden and display your wares or advertise through word of mouth and your local neighbours.
+You could create an honesty box in your front garden and display your wares.
+Or advertise through word of mouth and your local neighbors.

 Top tip – You or a friend could also take a box of your fresh produce into their workplace to sell to colleagues.